PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Due to the ever-looming threat of blackmail, House Cannith has been hunting Forge ever since his escape, attempting to **capture him for further study (probably to continue to attempt to replicate the traits that allowed him to keep his memories)** and eliminate the possibility of that information ever getting out.
 - A unique **Dragonmark (dragonmark found on the designs of the Steelhardt?
 It started small but has continued growing on his body due to his unique creation process?)** sprouted from his chest shortly after his creation, and has slowly continued to grow to different parts of his body **(Could the unique dragonmark somehow tie him to Geralt's parents designs?
 Perhaps they secretly hid a 'calling card' or watermark that would clue people into their designs being used?)**
 - He learned of **another creation forge (In sharn?
 How did he find out?)**, explaining his presence outside the lighthouse during his introduction to the campaign in session 5.
-- Am I a fallen soldier **targetedly-reincarnated (maybe as an experimental prototype  - the first and only warforged reincarnated using a prototype of the Steelhardt?)** as a living weapon that liberated the remaining warforged, while simultaneously destroying our only means of creation and being responsible for the potential demise of my entire race?
 - ***Character motivation:***
 	- Is it unethical to create more in my image?
 Does that make me a God, or does that make me one of you?
 #### PC: Sylas Stormshadow (Deceased)